-Last month, at 29 weeks pregnant, I was asked by a complete stranger if I was having twins, while another person casually commented that I “looked like I was about to pop.”
+I remember once, at 29 weeks pregnant, I was asked by a complete stranger if I was having twins, while another person casually commented that I “looked like I was about to pop.”
 I explained to them that I did in fact have only one baby in my belly and that I wasn’t due for another couple of months.

 As a Pilates instructor and mother, I wanted to shout from the rooftops, “This is what a healthy woman who is five feet tall and seven months pregnant looks like!”

 The goal during pregnancy is simple: Keep yourself healthy, keep your baby healthy.
 And a healthy you and a healthy baby mean weight gain and a big belly.
 And I’ll never understand why people expect pregnant women to look small.
 Sure, the weight gain bothered me a bit during my first pregnancy.
 But now looking back on my third pregnancy, I know exactly what my body is doing: it’s transitioning into “milk truck” mode.
 And if becoming rounder and fuller means I birth a healthy baby and am able to feed that baby, great.
 Bring on the soft, supple body.

 The myth of the postpartum body “bouncing back”

 Recently, a male friend of mine whose sister is pregnant asked me, “So, you bounce back pretty quickly right?”
 I looked him right in the eyes and said, “There’s no bouncing back.
 Your body is never the same after pregnancy and birth.”
 It wasn’t the answer he was expecting.

 The whole idea of bodies bouncing back is pretty silly.
 Our bodies aren’t basketballs, and that’s a good thing.
 Life moves forward, not backward.
 We should be encouraging women to celebrate the new bodies they have, not stigmatizing the changes that accompany them.
 This shouldn’t be a revolutionary concept, and yet somehow it still is.